SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/overview.md

 > [!NOTE]
 > **Important!** You will have to set up forwarding from address 1 >> address 2 on your local email account.
+>
+> You may use a shared mailbox for the forwarding address on your mail server.
+Read more about [Microsoft shared mailbox][4].

 When using Mailgun as the sending email service, and sending it as someone else (your own domain), it is recommended to set up both an SPF record and a DKIM record as a best practice, to avoid outgoing emails from Service to your customers ending up as spam.
 Read more on SPF and DKIM in section [Security and best practices][3].